 Ranking 23rd in total spending and 10th in total number of sportsmen per state, the Keystone State's 1.42 million hunters and anglers spend $1.5 billion annually and support 24,797 jobs.
-Working with CSF in a coordinated effort to protect and promote the sportsmen’s traditions in Pennsylvania are members of the Congressional Sportsmen’s Caucus as well as the Pennsylvania Legislative Sportsmen’s Caucus.
+Working with CSF in a coordinated effort to protect and advance the sportsmen’s traditions in Pennsylvania are members of the Congressional Sportsmen’s Caucus, Governor Tom Wolf, and the Pennsylvania Legislative Sportsmen’s Caucus.

 Congressional Sportsmen's Caucus

 - Representative Mike Kelly

 - Representative Scott Perry

 A network of pro-sportsmen governors who work to advance the sportsmen's agenda

 Pennsylvania Legislative Sportsmen's Caucus